 Cecilia and the ensemble will be playing pieces that have never been recorded, including unique arrangements and original tunes by Cecilia Smith, who says, “I believe these songs will be memorable and uplifting.
 It is a pleasure for me to work with some of today’s leading improvisationalists in jazz to create this concert.”
 Sheila Anderson of WBGO Jazz Radio will be the emcee for the concert.

 Standards and Original Cecilia Smith tunes will include:

-The Cecilia Smith Quintet and their producer at Powerstation Studios of BerkleeNYC.
+The Cecilia Smith Ensemble and their producer at Powerstation Studios of BerkleeNYC.

 Music writer Scott Nygaard greeted Grant Gordy (above right)and Ross Martin’s (above left) first album with the comments: “While obviously a must-have for guitarists looking for the latest in six-string virtuosity, Year of the Dog, as well as any upcoming live shows by the prodigious duo, will appeal to any music lover interested in new sounds and spontaneous musical sport.
 And it will likely be the Album of the Year (of the Decade, of the Century) for many listeners.”

 Gordy’s recent jazz release, “Interpreter,” has received glowing reviews.
 Martin explored onstage performance in Off-Broadway’s version of Girl From the North Country and frequently on Broadway in Hadestown, both before and after the COVID-19 closure.
 This spring and summer, Gordy and Martin have devised duo arrangements for an upcoming jazz steel-string, acoustic guitar album.